-In fall 2017, we asked 100 past Intensive Campers what their teammates' #1 excuse was for not coming to camp .
+This fall, we asked 100 past Intensive Campers what their teammates' #1 excuse was for not coming to camp .
 Their responses are below.

 It's too hard (30%):Accomplishing your goals is never easy, but nothing worth having ever is.
 Yes, our camps are difficult, but we train our staff to teach and support campers with constructive feedback and a positive attitude.
 Each summer, hundreds of wrestlers arrive at camp thinking they won’t make it through.
 10, 14, or 28 days later, they leave with a new perspective on hard work, increased confidence in themselves, and an I DID IT shirt.